 At the end of December, a major milestone was achieved when MKSK provided a final draft of the plan to the city staff.
-The staff finished its final review of the draft plan, coordinated with MKSK to make a few final revisions to address grammatical and minor contextual items, and received an updated, final draft at the end of the month.
 An electronic copy of Engage New Albany was distributed to the steering committee members.
-The steering committee members will provide feedback no later than February 15th.
+The staff received feedback from various committees ranging from grammatical and contextual items to policy questions and suggestions about the development standards for hamlets and the mixed use district.